-The number of resources available to each bus type and the maximum number of each bus type supported by the Apollo system are detailed in Figure 1.
+The number of resources available to each bus type and the maximum number of each bus type supported by the Apollo system are detailed in Fig 1.
 From a pool of mono resources, the user can define the number and widths of the buses they require.

 For example, there are 48 mono DSP resources available for Aux buses.
 The maximum number of Aux buses that can be configured in the system is 48 and these would all be mono.
-The maximum number of stereo Aux buses that can be created is 24 as it takes two mono DSP resources to create a stereo bus.
+The maximum number of stereo Aux buses that can be created is 24.
+It takes two mono DSP resources to create a stereo bus and so the maximum number of Auxiliaries that can be created is reduced...